Because-ai/because.ai-backend/README.md

 Second, a calendar check.
 If the flagged period overlaps a known event, the finding is suppressed with the reason stated:

-> Overlaps Black Friday / Cyber Monday, a known promo running 20 Nov 2017 to 2 Dec 2017 — expected, so not raised as a finding.
+> Overlaps Black Friday / Cyber Monday, a known promo running 20 Nov 2017 to 2 Dec 2017.
+Expected, so not raised as a finding.

 A suppressed finding still appears in the interface, greyed out, with its reason.
 Hiding it entirely would mean the reader could not tell the difference between "nothing happened" and "nothing was checked".

 Percentage change divides by the **absolute** prior value.
-A metric like profit crosses zero, and `(current - prior) / prior` flips sign whenever `prior` is negative — a month that went from a $563 loss to a $10,760 profit reads as −2009% and gets classified as a critical decline while the chart shows it spiking upward.
+A metric like profit crosses zero, and `(current - prior) / prior` flips sign whenever `prior` is negative.
+A month that went from a $563 loss to a $10,760 profit reads as -2009% and gets classified as a critical decline while the chart shows it spiking upward.

-### 03 — Finds the cause
+### 03. Finds the cause

 Deterministic SQL.
 No model call.